Cuba begins to turn on lights after Ian blacks out island

 On Tuesday, Ian hit a Cuba that has been struggling with an economic crisis and has faced frequent power outages in recent months.
 It made landfall as a Category 3 storm on the island’s western end, devastating Pinar del Río province, where much of the tobacco used for Cuba’s iconic cigars is grown.

 Tens of thousands of people were evacuated and others fled the area ahead of the arrival of Ian, which caused flooding, damaged houses and toppled trees.
-While state broadcaster Canal Caribe reported two deaths in Pinar del Rio, most other media gave no figures on casualties, saying officials were still calculating the storm’s impacts.

-Ian’s winds damaged one of Cuba’s most prestigious tobacco farms, Finca Robaina.

-“It was apocalyptic, a real disaster,” said Hirochi Robaina, owner of the farm that bears his name and that his grandfather made known internationally.
+State media reported two deaths in the province: a woman killed by a falling wall and another by a collapsed roof.

-Cuban President Miguel Díaz-Canel visited the affected region, telling the population, “Although the first impact is very painful, there’s nothing to do but overcome the adversity.”
+“Although the first impact is very painful, there’s nothing to do but overcome the adversity,” said President Miguel Díaz-Canel.

-“Being in the hurricane was terrible for me, but we are here alive,” said Pinar del Rio resident Yusimí Palacios, who asked authorities for a roof and a mattress.

-Officials had set up 55 shelters and took steps to protect crops, especially tobacco.

 The U.S. National Hurricane Center said Cuba suffered “significant wind and storm surge impacts” when the hurricane struck with top sustained winds of 125 mph (205 kph).

-Ian was even stronger Wednesday as it approached the coast of Florida with top winds of 155 mph (250 kph), threatening to cause catastrophic damage there.
+Ian was even stronger Wednesday when it made landfall on the Florida coast.

 In Cuba, local government station TelePinar reported heavy damage at the main hospital in Pinar del Rio city, tweeting photos of collapsed ceilings and downed trees.
 No deaths were reported.